What have alumni gone on to do?

 I have some electronics experience.
 Do I need to take all the courses to earn the certificate?

 Yes.
 In order to earn the Graduate Certificate in Electrical Engineering, you need to complete ALL courses with a 2.7 or higher in each course and maintain a cumulative GPA of 3.0.

 Can I take the program prerequisites at UW Bothell?

 Yes.
 You will need to enroll as a non-matriculated student at UW Bothell.
 Keep in mind that courses may fill quickly, and non-matriculated students are the last to enroll.
 You may instead take equivalent courses at area community colleges to full-fill the prerequisites.
 Please refer to the transfer equivalency guide for details.

 I took the prerequisites during my bachelor’s degree studies several years ago.
 Is it ok to use that course as the prerequisite?

 Yes, but you need to be comfortably familiar with the concepts taught in that course.
 Remember, the grade in your prerequisite course(s) will be reviewed as part of your application material to the GCEEF.

 I still need to take one of the prerequisite courses in the Summer quarter.
-Since the GCEEF deadline is July 1st, do I have to wait till next year to apply?
+Since the GCEEF deadline is at the beginning of July, do I have to wait till next year to apply?

 Will my work experience take the place of any of the prerequisites?

 For very few, this may be possible.
-You need to be very comfortable with the material covered in the programming prerequisites to be a successful student in the GCEEF.
+You need to be very comfortable with the material covered in all of the prerequisites to be a successful student in the GCEEF.